 Now that the New Year has greeted us, it is time to look ahead at the bright opportunities that await us in 2013.
 Before diving into the future let us pause on the final big push of 2012- holiday sales.
 The holiday season is a time to be with family and have joyous moments…and give and receive gifts, of course.
-Now what’s better than a shiny new gadget waiting for you with a bow when you wake up in the morning?
+Now what’s better than a shiny new gadgets for men waiting for you with a bow when you wake up in the morning?
 You can send your thank you note to Santa for that one.
 Make sure to include the elves on that little note too- according to some numbers, their hands must have been extra busy this year (and there must have been a lot of people that made the “nice” list.)

 During this holiday over 50 million new Smartphone’s and tablets were activated and almost two billion apps were downloaded.
 Times are changing and interests are progressing to a more tech based field.
 Little kids use to want toys that required batteries, not WIFI.
 Older generations may have wanted soft pajamas, now they want soft cases for their Apple products.